-However, many states preempt cities from implementing a higher local minimum wage than that set by the state.16 This restriction prevents cities from addressing income inequality locally, keeping the lowest-paid workers earning wages that may be far below what is needed to make ends meet in an area with a higher cost of living.
-Connecticut, however, allows for higher local wages.17
+local minimum wage than that set by the state.16

+This restriction prevents cities from addressing income inequality locally, keeping the lowestpaid workers earning wages that may be far below what is needed to make ends meet in an area with a higher cost of living.

 In addition to the minimum wage, though, the availability of high paying jobs also helps determine whether workers are able to provide for themselves and their families.
-In Connecticut, 40 percent of job openings pay less than a living wage, leaving many job seekers out of luck.18
+In Florida, 61 percent of job openings pay less than a living wage, leaving most job seekers out of luck.17

-One way states like Connecticut can influence the availability of high paying jobs (other than with a strong wage floor) is through the companies and industries in which they invest.
+One way states like Florida can influence the availability of high paying jobs (other than with a strong wage floor) is through the companies and industries in which they invest.
 When a state provides tax subsidies for companies that provide few high paying jobs, workers do not see a strong benefit from the state's investment.
-Unfortunately, most states, including Connecticut, do not even report on actual jobs and wages created for most major subsidy programs, let alone require companies to meet specific jobs and wages thresholds.19
+Unfortunately, most states, including Florida, do not even report on actual jobs and wages created for most major subsidy programs, let alone require companies to meet specific jobs and wages thresholds.18 and benefits they need to move beyond living paycheck to paycheck.

-Even if a state had addressed all of these issues, though, if unionization is limited by state policies, workers can still lose out on the wages and benefits they need to move beyond living paycheck to paycheck.
 Unions can help workers earn higher wages above the minimum wage, ensure access to benefits like paid sick time and health insurance, and prevent unfair firings.
 As Colin Gordon of the Economic Policy Institute notes, "There is a demonstrable wage premium for union workers.
-In addition, this wage premium is more pronounced for lesser skilled workers, and even spills over and benefits nonunion workers."20 Many states have instituted "right to work" legislation, which weakens unions by allowing workers to receive the benefits of unions without paying dues.
-When states limit the power of unions through such legislation21 both union and non-union workers can lose out.
-Connecticut does not currently have "right to work" legislation in place, ensuring that unions continue to receive the dues needed to collectively organize for higher wages and better benefits.
+In addition, this wage premium is more pronounced for lesser skilled workers, and even spills over and benefits nonunion workers."19 Many states have instituted "right to work" legislation, which weakens unions by allowing workers to receive the benefits of unions without paying dues.
+When states like Florida limit the power of unions through such legislation20 both union and nonunion workers can lose out.